cmann1/DustScripts/README.md

 ### General Installation
 1. Copy **lib**  and **ed** to your **script_src** directory.
+2. All scripts are contained in the **ed** directory, or a subdirectory with that.
 2. Open the script tab in the editor.
 3. Click the text box, type **ed/prop-path.cpp** and hit enter